Federated Epidemic Surveillance: Abstract

 \section{Abstract}

-The surveillance of a pandemic is a challenging task, especially when crucial data is distributed and stakeholders cannot or are unwilling to share.
-To overcome this obstacle, federated methodologies should be developed to incorporate less sensitive evidence that entities are willing to provide.
-This study aims to explore the feasibility of pushing hypothesis tests behind each custodian’s firewall and then meta-analysis to combine the results, and to determine the optimal approach for reconstructing the hypothesis test and optimizing the inference.
-We propose a hypothesis testing framework to identify a surge in the indicators and conduct power analyses and experiments on real and semi-synthetic data to showcase the properties of our proposed hypothesis test and suggest suitable methods for combining $p$-values.
-Our findings highlight the potential of using $p$-value combination as a federated methodology for pandemic surveillance and provide valuable insights into integrating available data sources.
+Epidemic surveillance is a challenging task, especially when crucial data is fragmented across institutions and data custodians are unable or unwilling to share it.
+This study aims to explore the feasibility of a simple {\it federated surveillance} approach.
+The idea is to conduct hypothesis tests for a rise in counts behind each custodian's firewall and then combine {\it p}-values from these tests using techniques from meta-analysis.
+We propose a hypothesis testing framework to identify surges in epidemic-related data streams and conduct experiments on real and semi-synthetic data to assess the power of different {\it p}-value combination methods to detect surges without needing to combine the underlying counts.
+Our findings show that relatively simple combination methods achieve a high degree of fidelity and suggest that infectious disease outbreaks can be detected without needing to share even aggregate data across institutions.